Overview

 A "unified credit" against the gift tax and estate tax provides an exclusion for gifts up to a certain total amount during lifetime, or an exclusion for a taxable estate of up to a certain amount.

 Under this system, certain problems can arise when a taxable gift is reported during lifetime at one tax rate, and tax is paid (or unified credit is used) at that tax rate, but the tax rate is later changed.
 IRC section 2001(b)(2) has always addressed part of the problem by providing that the gift tax that is considered to have been payable on the taxable gifts that are included in the estate tax calculation must be redetermined using the tax rates in effect at the decedent's death, and not the tax rates in effect at the time the gifts were made.
-So, for example, if a decedent had made a taxable gift and paid a tax of 45%, but the tax rate were only 35% at the decedent's death, the inclusion of the gift in the estate tax calculation would add 35% to the tentative tax and section 2001(b)(2) would subtract that same 35% from the tentative tax.
+So, for example, if a decedent had made a taxable gift and paid a tax of 45%, but the marginal tax rate was only 35% at the decedent's death (as it was in 2010-2012), the inclusion of the gift in the estate tax calculation would add only 35% to the tentative tax and section 2001(b)(2) would subtract that same 35% from the tentative tax.
 In that way, the inclusion of the gift in the estate tax calculation neither increases nor decreases the estate tax payable, but simply insures that the taxable estate is taxed at the intended rate.

-A new problem arose in 2010, when the reduction in the top gift tax rate from 45% to 35% actually changed the amount of the credit allowed.
+To illustrate further, the reduction in the top gift tax rate from 45% to 35% in 2010-2012 actually changed the amount of the credit allowed.
 When the top gift tax rate was 45%, the credit was $345,800, which is what the tax would be on $1,000,000.
 When the top gift tax rate became 35%, the tax on $1,000,000 became $330,800, which became the credit amount in 2010.
 If a taxpayer had made gifts of $900,000 in 2009, when the top tax rate was 45%, and then made a gift of $100,000 in 2010, intending to use up the rest of the $1,000,000 exclusion, there might be a tax of $11,000, because the 2009 gift would have used up $306,800 of credit, leaving only $24,000 of credit in 2010, while the $100,000 gift would result in a tax of $35,000.

 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 therefore made the following changes: